OctopusDeploy/blog/blog/2020-04/ultimate-guide-to-tomcat-deployments/index.md

 ### Create the environments

-We'll create two environments for this example: **Dev** and **Prod**.
+We’ll create two environments for this example: **Dev** and **Prod**.
 This means we will configure eight targets in total: four load balancers and four Tomcat instances.

 Here is a screenshot of the environments in Octopus: